DavidM48/CIT498/webapp/readme.md

-This is the Web section of the project.
+This is the Web section of the project.<br>
-In this section the visual part of the project is handled, Things included are user login, a 3D render of the Rubik's Cube, and Rubik's Cube controls.
+In this section the visual part of the project is handled,<br>
+  Things included are user login,<br>
+  a 3D render of the Rubik's Cube,<br>
+  and Rubik's Cube controls.<br>

 The websever uses Flask.